wpcarey/promptathon/topic_overview.md

 ## Setting the Stage
 By giving a little more context in our prompt, we can make sure our output gives us what we need.
 It's also a great way to really think about what you are trying to know.

+A few shot prompt that you might start out with could be:
 > I am a first-year internal medicine resident.
 Please give me a 5-minute summary of the current recommendations for starting statins in patients over 21.
 Use tables and bullet points whenever possible.
 Please cite all references with links.

 Can we do a better job?
 Try coming up with a prompt that might be more useful for you.
 If you are verifying your outputs, you will probably need to do some back and forth.

-A few shot prompt that you can start out with might be:
->I am a first-year internal medicine resident.
-Please give me a 5-minute summary of the current recommendations for starting statins in patients over 21.
-Use tables and bullet points whenever possible.
-Please cite all references with links.
+If you want to see an example of this prompt playing out, you can read a transcript [here](https://chatgpt.com/share/678ff45b-fe50-800f-8ddc-fee05b4e8355).

+## Examining Your Results

-What kind of output do you get with this information?
+What kind of output did you get with the previous prompt?
 Were you surprised by anything?
-If you want to see an example of this kind of conversation playing out, you can read a transcript [here](https://chatgpt.com/share/678ff45b-fe50-800f-8ddc-fee05b4e8355) .

-If you read the transcript, you'll see that I:
+If you read the [transcript from my demo conversation in ChatGPT](https://chatgpt.com/share/678ff45b-fe50-800f-8ddc-fee05b4e8355), you'll see that I:
 - Got a table from the 2018 ACC/AHA guidelines (but there are more current guidelines from other sources)
 - Got a table of some useful information (not complete but a good reference)
 - Received citation for CDC page that did not work